-The Best Time to Visit Glacier National Park for Wildlife Spotting Without the Crowds
+The Best — and Worst — Times to Visit Glacier National Park

-Glacier National Park may be one of the nation’s most-visited national parks, but thanks to its spacious 1,583 square miles of wilderness — home to over 762 lakes and 700 hiking trails — it’s maintained a sense of solitude.
-The preserved piece of land is a haven for 71 animal species, 276 documented bird species, and the three million human visitors it draws each year.
+Glacier National Park may be one of the nation's most popular national parks, but thanks to its spacious 1,583 square miles of wilderness — home to more than 762 lakes and 700 miles of hiking trails — it's maintained a sense of solitude.
+The preserved piece of land is a haven for 71 animal species, 276 documented types of birds, and the three million human visitors it draws each year.

-While over three million people visited Glacier National Park in 2019, most choose to come in the summer, when the weather is warm and the entire Going-to-the-Sun Road is open.
-However, if you want to avoid the crowds (and enjoy a reduced entrance fee), plan your visit during one of the park’s off-seasons.
+While approximately three million people visited Glacier National Park in 2021, most choose to come in the summer, when the weather is warm and the entire Going-to-the-Sun Road is open.
+However, if you want to avoid the crowds (and enjoy a reduced entrance fee), plan to visit during one of the park's off-season times.

 You can catch the fall colors in October (weather permitting), but keep in mind that mid-October is also when sections of the Going-to-the-Sun Road start to close.
 In the winter, visitors can cross-country ski or snowshoe on the closed sections of the road.
-And in the spring, you can experience what may be the park’s quietest season.
-In lower elevation areas, Glacier National Park’s hiking trails will start to reopen as things thaw.
-According to the park’s website, the “trails on the edges of the park tend to be snow-free quicker than toward the Continental Divide or middle of the park.”
+Spring, meanwhile, may be the park's quietest season.
+In lower elevation areas, Glacier National Park's hiking trails will start to reopen as things thaw.
+According to the park's website, the "trails on the edges of the park tend to be snow-free quicker than towards the Continental Divide or middle of the park."

 The Best Time for Wildlife Spotting

 Glacier National Park has been a refuge for wildlife since it was established in 1910.
-Its varied terrain and protected status is home to many animals, including moose, elk, bighorn sheep, deer, mountain goats, wolves, bears, and mountain lions.
-The best time to see most of these creatures is in the fall season, when the park quiets down and the animals make their winter preparations.
+Its varied terrain is home to many animals, including moose, elk, bighorn sheep, deer, mountain goats, wolves, bears, and mountain lions.
+The best time to see most of these creatures is in the fall, when the park quiets down and the animals make their winter preparations.

 While seeing a wild animal is at the top of the list for many park visitors, you'll want to do it safely.
 Stay at least 300 feet from bears, 75 feet from all other wildlife, and be mindful when camping in the park.